Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

 In summary, we have uncovered important details of the decay process at $\Rey_f=425$ and $\Rey_f = 600$, respectively.
 The decay of turbulence is direct throughout the flow field at $\Rey_f=425$, in contrast to a partial decay or a formation spatially distinct laminar holes at $\Rey_f=600$.
-We made the observation that the decay is anisotropic by comparing the decays of the streamwise energy $E_x$ and the turbulent fraction $F_x$ with the spanwise energy $E_z$ and the turbulent fraction $F_z$, respectively.
+We made the observation that the decay rates and decay slopes are different by comparing the decays of the streamwise energy $E_x$ and the turbulent fraction $F_x$ with the spanwise energy $E_z$ and the turbulent fraction $F_z$, respectively.
 The decay of the streamwise component revealed two different decay stages depending on the presence of the roll component which is an important ingredient of the lift-up effect.